Cervical Intraepithelial Neoplasia

 WHAT YOU SHOULD KNOW:

-- Cervical intraepithelial (in-trah-ep-i-THEE-le-al) neoplasia is also called cervical dysplasia or CIN.
-CIN occurs when there are changes in the cells on the surface of your cervix.
-The cervix is the bottom part of your uterus (womb).
+Cervical intraepithelial neoplasia occurs when there are changes in the cells on the surface of your cervix.
+It is also called cervical dysplasia, or CIN.
+The cervix is where the lower part of the uterus meets the vagina.
+CIN may develop into cancer if it is not found and treated.

 - You have a fever.

 - You have chills, a cough, or feel weak and achy.

 - You have heavy vaginal bleeding (soaking 1 pad every hour).

 - You have yellow or foul smelling discharge from your vagina.

 - You have severe abdominal pain or vomiting.